How to Make Protein Shakes Taste Better

 Generally speaking, the more insoluble fiber a protein shake contains, the grittier it is.

-The grittiest protein powders tend to be those made with seeds (chia, pumpkin, etc.) and hemp.
+The grittiest protein powders tend to be those made with seeds (chia, hemp, pumpkin, etc.).

 If you are dissatisfied with how your protein shake tastes, try the following:

-2. If your protein shake is too gritty, make sure you are using a good blender, Electric Mixer or Shaker Bottle (with a whisk).
-Mixing a protein shake with a spoon, or shaking it in a water bottle will leave you with a lumpy mess.
+2. Use a blender: If your protein shake is too gritty, use a good blender, Electric Mixer or Shaker Bottle (with a whisk).

-3. If your protein shake is too watery, add ice cubes or a frozen banana.
-As long as you have a good blender, it will thicken your shake.
+3. Add ice or frozen fruit: If your protein shake is too watery, add ice cubes or a frozen banana.

-4. If your protein shake is too sweet, try adding something bitter like unsweetened cocoa powder.
-You could also use unflavored protein powder and add your own sweetener.
+4. Add cocoa powder: If your protein shake is too sweet, try adding something bitter like unsweetened cocoa powder.

-5. If you cannot, despite your best efforts, make your protein shake taste good, consider finding another use for your protein powder.
+5. Try a recipe.
+If you cannot, despite your best efforts, make your protein shake taste good, consider finding another use for your protein powder.
 Mixing it in oatmeal or adding it to baked goods are two great options.
-Check out these delicious high protein recipes for more inspiration.
+Check out these high protein recipes for inspiration.

 Note that if you are drinking a ready-to-drink protein shake, and do not like how it tastes, I highly recommend that you start making your own protein shakes with protein powder instead.